soroush62/3D-seismic-dashboard-with-LightningChart-Python/README.md

 LightningChart's advanced features, such as intensity interpolation and custom color mapping, enhance the analytical capabilities of the visualizations.
 These features allow for more precise representation of data variations, enabling detailed analysis and more accurate interpretations.
 The ability to highlight specific ranges of data values helps in focusing on areas of interest within the dataset.

 ### Integration with Python Ecosystem
 As a Python library, LightningChart seamlessly integrates with other scientific computing tools and libraries, such as NumPy and SciPy.
 This compatibility allows for efficient data preprocessing, analysis, and visualization within a unified environment.
-The ease of integration acceler

-ates the workflow and enhances productivity, making it a preferred choice for data scientists and researchers.
+The ease of integration accelerates the workflow and enhances productivity, making it a preferred choice for data scientists and researchers.

 ### Professional Quality Visuals
 LightningChart produces high-quality, publication-ready visualizations that are suitable for professional presentations and reports.
 The clarity and precision of the charts ensure that the visualizations can effectively convey complex information, supporting decision-making processes in various fields.